NaderNemati/Image-LiDAR-Fusion-for-Maritime-Perception-SimpleBEV-XS-/README.md

 # Model

+The network predicts a BEV occupancy map by combining RGB features and a LiDAR hit histogram in the same grid.
+An RGB 4-stage CNN encodes the image to (B,128,H/16,W/16).
+Those features are lifted to BEV either via a parameter-free voxel sampler (uses calib.json if available) or an adaptive-pooling fallback when calibration is missing.
+In parallel, LiDAR points are rasterized into a 1-channel BEV histogram.

+Both streams are processed in BEV: each is compressed to 32 channels and passed through shallow residual BEV blocks.
+We then concatenate the two BEV tensors and decode three logits: Fused (primary output), Cam-only, and Aux-only (LiDAR branch).
+Training uses BCE (with positive reweighting) + soft Dice, AdamW (lr=5e-4, wd=1e-2), and small robustness tricks (occasional aux dropout/noise and a camera-only fused pass) so the model remains stable even when the auxiliary signal is weak or missing.
+The result is a single, thresholdable BEV map that captures dock/edge structure and suppresses spurious water responses.

 | Layer / Block                 |                       Input Shape |         Output Shape |    Kernel | Stride | Padding | Additional Info                                                                     |
 | ----------------------------- | --------------------------------: | -------------------: | --------: | -----: | ------- | ----------------------------------------------------------------------------------- |